fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 every batch, meaning that once good enough images can be generated, the subjective quality of the images may then begin to vary, improve, or even degrade with subsequent updates.
 There are three ways to handle this complex training situation.

 1. Periodically evaluate the classification accuracy of the discriminator on real and fake images.

 2. Periodically generate many images and save them to file for subjective review.

-### 7.6.
-How to Evaluate GAN Model Performance

-118

 3. Periodically save the generator model.

 All three of these actions can be performed at the same time for a given training epoch, such as every five or 10 training epochs.
 The result will be a saved generator model for which we have a way of subjectively assessing the quality of its output and objectively knowing how well the